Unwrap the Magic of Whiteboarding. One Week at a Time! – Discover what’s behind the board

 • Open your streaming software, add a new source and identify the window running your Kaptivo session.
 Start the virtual camera.

-• Inside of ShareTheBoard, start a new session and select the Virtual Camera created by your streaming software
+• Inside of ShareTheBoard, start a new session and select the Virtual Camera created by your streaming software (and use the correct content engine)

 If you use your Kaptivo regularly, here are some tips to make the above a two- or even one-step process: